What can we dig up for you?

 Learn MoreAcute respiratory distress syndrome (ARDS) is a life-threatening complication of critical illness.
 These underlying critical illnesses may include sepsis, pancreatitis, pneumonia (either due to an infection or the inhalation of foreign materials), trauma, near-drowning, and other severe illnesses.
 In ARDS, massive inflammation and the release of various inflammatory chemicals leads to the leaking of capillaries within the lungs.
 Signs of ARDS include increased respiratory rate, blue discoloration to skin and mucous membranes due to poor oxygen delivery, and occasionally coughing.
 Treatment of ARDS is primarily focused on supportive care and addressing the underlying critical illness.

 Learn MorePyothorax occurs when pus or inflammatory fluids collect in the space around the lungs causing fever, anorexia, lethargy, and difficulty breathing.
-It is the result of infection around the lungs caused by wounds either internally or externally, migrating foreign bodies, or lung infection.
 It is diagnosed through history, physical exam, radiographs, and thoracocentesis.
-Treatment may involve repeated thoracocentesis or the placement of a chest drain, as well as antibiotics and supportive care.
-Prognosis is variable but good if the dog survives the critical early stages.
+Treatment with oral antibiotics is essential and may involve repeated thoracocentesis or the placement of a chest drain.

 Learn MorePericardial effusion refers to the abnormal accumulation of fluid in the sac surrounding the heart.
 Pericardial effusion can have a number of underlying causes, including inflammation, infection, cancer, and hereditary defects.
 Mild cases of pericardial effusion may be asymptomatic, but more significant fluid accumulations can interfere with the heart’s function and lead to severe effects such as sudden death.
 Treatment and prognosis is dependent upon the underlying cause of the condition.